AvolitesLtd/TitanManual/docs/cue-lists/editing-cue-lists.md

     (values which have tracked through from another cue rather than being stored directly in this cue) are shown in light grey.

-Moving, Copying and Deleting individual Cues
+Moving, Copying and Deleting Individual Cues
 -----------------------

 There are several ways to copy or move cues within a cue list.
 You can also move cues to other cue lists.\